 The Breath of the Path Retreat

-This retreat is available ON-SITE or VIA ZOOM.
-It is guided in English with alternating French translation.
+This retreat is available ON-SITE or ON ZOOM, and is guided in English with alternating French translation.

 Presentation of the retreat